All Episodes

 Stay with us.

-You know, I was just sitting here thinking if these if these leftists, if these liberals who are all in a panic about 24 and how it might form a political opinion in your mind, or how it might scare you.
+You know, I was just sitting here thinking, if these leftists, if these liberals who are all in a panic about 24 and how it might form a political opinion in your mind, or how it might scare you, this group of people who lives off of fear, they create crisis after crisis after crisis, global warming, you name it, in order to affect political outcomes rather than debate substantively.

 They've got to discredit the show.